• Home

 The Road to Alpha One

 In 2019, the San Manuel Band of Mission Indians donated $1M to the Oglala Lakota Structural Fire Department to create the first Structural Fire Department.
 This organization was also awarded a Bush Foundation Grant for $321,063 in 2022.
 Despite all their success with funding and grants, the fire department was never built due to mismanagement and malfeasance.
 Soon after, the IRS revoked the Oglala Lakota Structural Fire Department's non-profit status for failure to file their taxes since 2019.
-This led to the creation of Alpha One, a 100% volunteer fire department.
+This allowed for Alpha One to be created in 2022.

 Plume Inc. establishes a Volunteer Fire Department in Northern Wounded Knee District.